Self Organising Engineering Team

 Hiring #

 The team composition will matter more than the individual team members, in that the team members can work together as one cohesive unit.
-Each team will vary based on the stage of the company, the maturity of the product, the nature of working relationships with the stakeholders
+Each team will vary based on the stage of the company, the maturity of the product, the nature of working relationships with the stakeholders.

 Operating #

-Focus on creating the right environment for everybody to excel
+Focus on creating the right environment for everybody to excel.

-Create cadences to minimise cognitive overload on processes, rather enable team for deep work and focus on solving customer problems, while the cadences run as background processes to aid in maintaining shipping momentum
+Create cadences to minimise cognitive overload on processes, rather enable team for deep work and focus on solving customer problems, while the cadences run as background processes to aid in maintaining shipping momentum.

 Minimise ambiguities